Calibrated Forecasting and Persuasion: Main results

-For this section, we focus on a less ambitious goal: $\epsilon-$calibration test.\footnote{This weaker criterion is common in literature, at least as a first step.
-Using $\epsilon-$calibrated strategies and the "doubling trick" one can obtain calibrated strategies (\citealp{vianney}, \citealp{mannorstoltz2010geometric}, \citealp{cesalugosi}). } This allows us to consider a finite set of forecasts.
-Given $\epsilon>0$, the set of feasible forecasts $F_\epsilon$ is given by the regular $\epsilon$-grid:
+For this section, we focus on a less ambitious goal: $\epsilon$-calibration.\footnote{This weaker criterion is common in literature.
+In fact, using $\epsilon$-calibrated strategies and the "doubling trick" one can obtain calibrated strategies \citep{cesalugosi, mannorstoltz2010geometric, vianney}. } This relaxation allows us to restrict attention to a finite set of forecasts.
+Given $\epsilon>0$, let $F_\epsilon$ denote the set of feasible forecasts given by a regular $\epsilon$-grid:\footnote{Such finite $\epsilon$-grid discretizations of $\Delta(\Omega)$ are standard in the calibration literature (see, e.g., \citealp{FosterVohra,vianney,foster2021forecast, foster2023calibeating, hart2025calibrated}).}